 The setup at Moor Hall is impressive.
 The beautiful glass-fronted restaurant has an open kitchen as well as a walk-in cheese room, where diners are encouraged to visit to make their selection.
-The restaurant makes its own charcuterie in house and will soon also have its own dairy, bakery and even brewery.
+The restaurant makes its own charcuterie in house and uses honey from its five beehives located within its verdant grounds.

 At Moor Hall the food really does the talking.
 The ambitious restaurant is tasting menu only, with six and 12 courses available at lunch (£70/£130) and the full 12 courses at dinner.
 An evening meal starts at the bar with a charcuterie selection before moving to the high-ceilinged room for the main event.
 A procession of snacks follows, including Birchall’s signature pillowy black pudding parcel with pickled apple, and starters include baked carrots with Doddington cheese ‘snow’ and roast Goosenargh duck with elderberry.

 It’s impressive stuff from a chef at the top of his game, one that marks Moor Hall out as a true Lancashire gem.